 Jean and I met recently to derive a study that creates a consistent density.
 We used his stencil to create a very regular pattern of recipient sites.
 Tree farmers among other mathematicians such as Ruifernandez and Francisco Jimenez, MD have shown that the highest densities are possible from triangular patterns as opposed to rectangular patterns.
 We used a triangular pattern in our study.
 We created a very regular pattern to study recipient site density and yield.
 In our study, however, we used body hair.

 Jean and I suggest that future studies measuring density and yield should utilize his stencils in an effort to create a consistent and regular density.

-The enclosed photos show a regular pattern for body hair grafts in a sagital and coronal plane that include single hair anagen body hairs.
+The enclosed photos show a regular pattern for body hair grafts in a sagittal and coronal plane that includes single hair anagen body hairs.
 Such regular patterns avoid the potential for isolated areas of a much higher density.
 Once again, Jean and I suggest that future density studies should utilize such stencils to insure more useful data.